Designations Congruent with Things: Chapter 17

 But Hermann doesn’t stop.

-In a display of total improbability, he points at the couch, hands Newt the sunglasses that he always seems to be pulling out of a pocket, and says nothing.
+In a display of total improbability, he points at the couch, hands Newt the sunglasses he always seems to be pulling out of a pocket, and says nothing.

 This makes it hard for Newt to reflexively argue.